• Skip to main content

 Why Less is More in Website Design

-Hundreds and thousands of websites are springing up daily and it’s a problem for those sites that do not appeal to the visitor.
+We live in an abundant economy.
+The internet has given everyone a platform, everyone a voice.
+Hundreds and thousands of websites are springing up daily and it’s a problem for those sites that do not appeal all that much to the average visitor.

-You may be operating in a single industry, but your competition includes the rest of the internet itself.
+You may be operating in a single industry, but it’s worth keeping in mind that your competition includes the rest of the internet itself.
 The distractions internet users face are unlimited, whether it be chatting with friends on social sites or laughing at pictures of cats.

-Website visitors are fickle because there are so other places to go and other things to do online.
+Website visitors are fickle because there are so other places to go and other things to do online, with the standards constantly being raised.

 • Is your website overloaded?